- 214 million women of reproductive age in developing countries who want to avoid pregnancy are not using a modern

 It is important that family planning is widely available and easily accessible through midwives and other trained health workers to anyone who is sexually active, including adolescents.
 Midwives are trained to provide (where authorised) locally available and culturally acceptable contraceptive methods.
-Other trained health workers, for example community health workers, also provide counseling and some family planning methods, for example pills and condoms.
+Other trained health workers, for example community health workers, also provide counselling and some family planning methods, for example pills and condoms.
 For methods such as sterilization, women and men need to be referred to a clinician.

 Contraceptive use has increased in many parts of the world, especially in Asia and Latin America, but continues to be low in sub-Saharan Africa.
-Globally, use of modern contraception has risen slightly, from 54% in 1990 to 57% in 2012.
-Regionally, the proportion of women aged 15–49 reporting use of a modern contraceptive method has risen minimally or plateaued between 2008 and 2012.
-In Africa it went from 23% to 24%, in Asia it has risen slightly from 60.9% to 61.6%, and in Latin America and the Caribbean it rose slightly from 64% to 67%.
-There is with significant variation among countries in these regions.
+Globally, use of modern contraception has risen slightly, from 54% in 1990 to 57.4% in 2014.
+Regionally, the proportion of women aged 15–49 reporting use of a modern contraceptive method has risen minimally or plateaued between 2008 and 2014.
+In Africa it went from 23.6% to 27.6%, in Asia it has risen slightly from 60.9% to 61.6%, and in Latin America and the Caribbean it rose slightly from 66.7% to 67.0%.

 Use of contraception by men makes up a relatively small subset of the above prevalence rates.
 The modern contraceptive methods for men are limited to male condoms and sterilization (vasectomy).

 Global unmet need for contraception

 An estimated 225 million women in developing countries would like to delay or stop childbearing but are not using any method of contraception.
 Reasons for this include: